Table of contents

 • FCP – First Contentful Paint – time of rendering the first complete element

-Of course, these are not the only CWVs, we can check the others and their values with the dedicated Page Speed Insights tool prepared by Google.
-This tool allows us to check the rating of each individual CWV, but also to know the total rating of our website on a 100-degree scale.
+Of course, these are not the only CWVs.
+We can check the others and their values with the dedicated Page Speed Insights tool prepared by Google.
+This tool allows us to check the rating of each individual CWV and to know the total rating of our website on a 100-degree scale.
 Within this tool, Google also presents very specific tips (with examples) of the elements we should fix to achieve the best possible score.

 Considering the above, it’s not surprising that the CWV score is taken into account when Google’s search engine algorithm evaluates a website – after all, we’ve been given a free powerful tool to boost that score.